alex1600/kiwi-dev/UNITY/CameraShake/readme.md

 - Set the other values to 0 except the Frequency Gain to 1 (or what ever you like)

 - Finally, you can call anywhere in your script CameraShake.Shake(amp, duration) to shake your camera !

+# WARNING:
+- The script is using MonoSingleton as parent class to make the class accessible from anywhere via its Instance.
+You can get this class in the kiwi-dev repo!